mwelz/carelessonset/README.md

 ```
 Alternatively, calling the function `carelessonset()` in package `carelessonset` will guide you through the installation process.

-**We emphasize that this implementation has not yet been thoroughly tested, so we cannot yet guarantee correctness or stability!**

 In case of questions, please get in touch with Max Welz (`welz <at> ese <dot> eur <dot> nl`).